SETAFDH/HTR-SETAF-Pierre-de-Vingle/README.md

 ## Citation

-Sonia Solfrini, Data for the SETAF project, université de Genève, 2023.
+Data for the SETAF project, université de Genève, 2023.